Gard group result and reduction in last instalment

 Liquidity risk is the risk that Gard group, a legal entity and/or branch either does not have available sufficient financial resources to meet its obligations as they fall due or can secure such resources only at an excessive cost.
 The sources of inflows are stable in Gard, where liquidity is generated primarily through premium income.
 Although payments are fairly stable over time, the nature of the insurance business means that Gard must be prepared to make sudden and large payments.

 The amount of liquidity held is largely determined by internal liquidity stress tests.
 Based on these stress tests, we estimate short-term and long-term liquidity needs.
 To mitigate liquidity risk, Gard has established several mechanisms including cash pool arrangements within the group and holding highly liquid assets.

-In December 2019 Standard & Poor’s affirmed the A+ financial strength of the Gard group and its direct writing subsidiaries (Gard P. & I. (Bermuda) Ltd., Assuranceforeningen Gard – gjensidig -, Gard Marine & Energy Limited and Gard Marine & Energy Insurance (Europe) AS).
-The rating reflects Gard’s strong capital adequacy, strong operating performance and business profile as a leading insurer.
-The outlook is stable.
+In October 2020 Standard & Poor’s affirmed the A+ financial strength of the Gard group and its direct writing subsidiaries (Gard P. & I. (Bermuda) Ltd., Assuranceforeningen Gard – gjensidig -, Gard Marine & Energy Limited and Gard Marine & Energy Insurance (Europe) AS).
+The outlook was revised from stable to negative, reflecting the group’s recent weaker technical performance largely due to significant losses from the IG pool claims.